syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Selection.md

 ## Limitation

 * When a grid is loaded inside the [ItemTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplate.html) with background color, the [SelectionBackgroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectionBackgroundColor.html) will not display.
 Because, it overlaps the `SelectionBackgroundColor`.
-In this case, set the background color for the TreeView instead of `ItemTemplate`.
+In this case, set the background color for the TreeView instead of grid in the  `ItemTemplate`.
  * When the `TreeView` contains duplicated items in the collection, only the first item whose instance was created initially will be selected or deselected.